Department of Viticulture and Enology

 - All courses listed under the major and additional requirements require a grade of C or better.

 In their fields of specialization, faculty members hold advanced degrees from leading universities.
 They bring a wealth of basic and practical information into the classroom.
-Faculty work with each student to plan and design an individualized program of study that meets the student's educational and career objectives.
-Faculty members are involved in research and public service through the Viticulture and Enology Research Center, one of four centers in the California Agricultural Technology Institute.
-The center offers excellent opportunities for students to gain experience by participating in applied research projects that address and help solve problems faced by California's grape and wine industries.
+Faculty work with each student to plan and design an individualized program of study that meets the student’s educational and career objectives.
+Faculty members are involved in research and public service through the Viticulture and Enology Research Center.
+The center offers excellent opportunities for students to gain experience by participating in applied research projects that address and help solve problems faced by California’s grape and wine industries.

 For faculty phone numbers and e-mail, see the campus directory.